Registration / Financial

 1) The executive board will consist of the Administrator, Assistant-Administrator, Registrar, Secretary, and Treasurer.

 2) Board members are chosen by the board from the current membership.
-Administrator and Assistant Administrator are chosen by the board from the current board.
+Administrator and Assistant Administrator are chosen by the board.
 Board members may serve a maximum of 3 years in their position.

 3) A representative of the executive board will interview and hire teachers.
 Teachers are asked to submit lesson plans and/or a class outline by the August Parents' Meeting.